-First Aiders are to ensure that their first aid certificates are kept up-to-date through liaison with the School Bursar.
+First Aiders are to ensure that the are up to date first aid certificates are kept in their personnel file in HR through liaison with the Compliance Officer.

 All staff in Palmer Health Centre have completed an HSE approved first aid course and hold a valid certificate of competence in First Aid at Work.